Hybrid Experience

 Balance

 We understand that the experience of in-person and remote will be different because of several constraints.
-Having said that, we strive to ensure that both kinds of attendees receive equivalent value from participating.
-If a particular event cannot be translated to a remote experience, then we will provide alternative events for remote attendees.
+Having said that, we strive to ensure that both kinds of attendees receive a valuable form of participating.